-During the months of October and November, Major Brands is taking a leadership role in promoting the "We Don’t Serve Teens" campaign throughout Missouri.
+Major Brands has taken a leadership role in promoting the “We Don’t Serve Teens” campaign throughout Missouri.
 This campaign is part of a nationwide effort aimed at reducing teens’ access to alcohol and educating social sources not to provide alcohol to teens.
 The campaign was started by the Federal Trade Commission, the nation’s consumer protection agency, and has been strongly supported by industry organizations including the Wine & Spirits Wholesalers of America (WSWA), the Distilled Spirits Council of the United States (DISCUS), the American Beverage Licensees (ABL), as well as numerous adult beverage suppliers, wholesalers, retailers and others.

 How can you join Major Brands in helping stop underage drinking?